 One of the most interesting things Copeland did within the video above was when he was caught lying to the reporter toward the end of the news report.
 The video shows Kenneth claiming that, “we are open…” (i.e. transparent, honest, have nothing to hide, etc.).
-But when the reporter asks two legitimate and sincere questions, “Why do you need a fleet of jets [when] you are a minister?” and “How many jets do you have?”
+But when the reporter then asked two legitimate and sincere questions, “Why do you need a fleet of jets [when] you are a minister?” and “How many jets do you have?”
 Kenneth demonstrates how “open” he really is by barking back, “That is NONE of your business!” and storming off in a rage.

 Of course, Kenneth is merely demonstrating why Kenneth Copeland “Ministries” (KCM) has an appalling “F” transparency grade with MinistryWatch.com when he does such hypocritical things.
 Seeing him getting caught lying on camera merely helps to emphasize the fraudulent and deceptive nature of that organization (which we have documented repeatedly on this website within many posts).